-Senate Bill 776: CS/SB 776 amends the definition of "racketeering activity" in the Florida RICO (Racketeer Influenced and Corrupt Organization) Act to include violations of ch.
-379, F.S., and Title 68, F.A.C., relating to the illegal sale, purchase, take, or possession of wild animal life, freshwater aquatic life, or marine life, and related crimes.
-Chapter 379, F.S., and Title 68, F.A.C., are implemented by the Florida Fish and Wildlife Conservation Commission (FWC).
+Senate Bill 776: The bill amends the definition of "racketeering activity" in the Florida RICO (Racketeer Influenced and Corrupt Organization) Act to include violations of ch.
+379, F.S., and Title 68, F.A.C., relating to the illegal sale, purchase, collection, harvest, capture, or possession of wild animal life, freshwater aquatic life, or marine life, and related crimes.
+Chapter 379, F.S., and Title 68, F.A.C., are implemented by the Florida Fish and Wildlife Conservation Commission.
 The effect of this change is that it will allow such unlawful acts to be prosecuted as racketeering if the commission of the acts constitutes racketeering.
 A criminal violation of the Florida RICO Act is a first degree felony.
-The Act also provides for civil remedies.
+The Florida RICO Act also provides for civil remedies.